Minority representation and fairness in network ranking: An application to school contact diary data: Introduction

 A separate line of research in fairness-aware graph learning adopts a different notion of fairness.
 Here, fairness assumes nodes from different groups have similar within- and between-group connectivity.
 To estimate the graph, a fairness penalty term is incorporated into the graph estimation procedure.
 Some examples include \citet{navarro2024mitigating, zhou2024fairness, navarro2024fair} under various network models, including the Gaussian graphical model and Gaussian covariance graph model.

-\ifjrss In this manuscript, we provide a formal statistical framework for assessing systematic bias in network rankings, including precise definitions of the statistics used to quantify minority group representation.
+\ifjrss In this manuscript, in addition to our analysis of high school contact network data, we make several broadly applicable theoretical and methodological contributions.
+We provide a formal statistical framework for assessing systematic bias in network rankings, including precise definitions of the statistics used to quantify minority group representation.
 For degree-based rankings under some canonical network models, we derive the asymptotic behavior of minority representation statistics.
-Finally, extending the empirical insights of \citet{neuhauser2021simulating}, we develop methods to formally detect and correct systematic bias in network models with observation error, producing node rankings which are fair on average. \else In this manuscript, we make the following contributions: \begin{enumerate} \item [1.]
+Finally, extending the empirical insights of \citet{neuhauser2021simulating}, we develop methods to formally detect and correct systematic bias in network models with observation error, producing node rankings which are fair on average. \else In addition to a detailed, fairness-aware analysis of this high school contact network data, we make the following broadly applicable theoretical and methodological contributions: \begin{enumerate} \item [1.]
 We provide a formal statistical framework for assessing systematic bias in network rankings, including precise definitions of the statistics used to quantify minority group representation. \item [2.]
-For degree-based rankings under canonical attributed network models, we derive the asymptotic behavior of minority representation statistics. \item [3.]
-Extending the empirical insights of \citet{neuhauser2021simulating}, we develop methods to formally detect and correct systematic bias in network models observed with error, with access to independent network replicates, producing node rankings which are fair on average. \end{enumerate} \fi We demonstrate the effectiveness of our theoretical and methodological contributions through comprehensive simulations and real data application.
-To our knowledge, this is the first fairness-aware theoretical investigation of such node ranking statistics, and the first methodology for detecting and correcting systematic bias and mathematical unfairness in degree-based rankings. \ifjrss \else The rest of the article is organized as follows.
-In Section \ref{sec:model}, we establish the mathematical definitions and introduce the network models.
-Section \ref{sec:theory} presents asymptotic results on the representation of minority node groups under different network models.
-Section \ref{sec:correction} introduces various methods which leverage our asymptotic results to test for systematic bias and apply ranking corrections based on estimated model parameters.
-Section~\ref{sec:realdata} demonstrates our approach using real data, and Section~\ref{sec:conclusion} concludes with a discussion of key insights and directions for future research. \fi
+For degree-based rankings, we derive asymptotic behavior of minority representation under a broad class of labeled graphon network models. \item [3.]
+We develop methods to formally detect and correct systematic bias in network models observed with error, with access to independent network replicates, producing node rankings which are fair on average. \end{enumerate} \fi To our knowledge, this is the first fairness-aware theoretical investigation of such node ranking statistics, and the first methodology for detecting and correcting systematic bias and mathematical unfairness in degree-based rankings.
+Our principled approach to fairness and systematic bias leads to a novel and detailed analysis of the contact diary data; we apply our bias detection and re-ranking methods to verifiably improve group fairness in degree-based rankings, when validated against the corresponding wearable sensor data. \ifjrss \else